JaMo42/pathfinding/README.md

                         The height, in number of cell -s SCALE, --scale SCALE
-                        Width and height of the cells, in pixels
+                        Width and height of the cells, in pixels -f, --fullscreen      Run in fullscreen, width and height arguments are ignored
 ```

 ### Requirements